capaj/react-timezone-select/README.md

 export default App
 ```

-if you just need to display a timezone in the same format, do `import {formatTimezone} from @capaj/react-select-timezone` and use that
+if you just need to display a timezone in the same format, do `import {formatTimezone} from @capaj/react-select-timezone` and use that.
+It will format the `Europe/London` into `(GMT+01:00) Europe/London`